 A suburban meadow can free you from tiresome yard work

 These days, many of us are searching for alternatives to conventional lawn and garden care, a chore that has become increasingly dependent on time and maintenance as well as pesticides and other poisons.
 Luckily, there’s a solution to the problem.
 Sustainable and chemical-free, it’s called the suburban meadow garden.
 Continue reading →

 Washington, DC’s 11th Street Bridge Park/Photo: OMA + OLIN Anacostia Crossing

 There’s a movement afoot that aims to turn old infrastructure into public parks, breathing new life into spaces that have long since been forgotten.
 Of these, the transformation of an old rail line into a garden on Manhattan’s West Side (the High Line) is the best known.
 Now comes Washington, DC’s own variation, the 11th Street Bridge Park.
 Soon, the city’s first elevated park will be perched high atop the Anacostia River.
 Continue reading →

 Bumblebee pollinating mustard plant/ Photo: University of Zurich (UZH)

-There’s been a lot of buzz in recent years about pollinators, especially of the fuzzy yellow and black kind.
+In recent years, there’s been a lot of buzz about pollinators, especially the fuzzy yellow and black kind.
 Now comes news that bumblebees not only help plants propagate, but they also have a positive effect on their size, fragrance and color.
-It’s all part of a new experiment by researchers at the University of Zurich that proves bees do it bigger and better.
+It’s all part of an experiment by researchers at the University of Zurich that proves bees do it bigger and better.
 Continue reading →

 “Even the sharpest ear cannot hear an ant singing” -Sudanese Proverb